Mintbase/Grants-Program/applications/Polkadot_Web_UI.md

 Once the packages validated and deployed, we will enrich the ecosystem by :
 - creating with the same approach versions for web (framework agnostic ) and Angular  versions of the [react-qr](https://github.com/polkadot-js/ui/tree/master/packages/react-qr) that allows for the transfer of addresses and transaction payloads to and from external readers.

-- We also plan to create a Flutter Identicon (as Flutter will be used in our coming products) either by using under the hood the `Polkadot UI Web Identicon`  with  webview or using the polkadot dart library which is in WIP mode for now.
+- We also plan to create a Flutter Identicon (as Flutter will be used in our coming products) either by using under the hood the `Mintbase UI Web Identicon`  with  webview or using the polkadot dart library which is in WIP mode for now.